cvanaret/Uno/joss/paper.md

 # Statement of need

 Nonlinearly constrained optimization is central to engineering, optimal control, machine learning, and scientific modeling [@nocedal2006].
-It also plays a central role in mixed-integer nonlinear optimization (MINLP) in which a sequence of continuous relaxations is solved [@lee2011].
+It also plays a key role in mixed-integer nonlinear optimization (MINLP) [@lee2011].

-Popular nonlinear programming solvers such as Ipopt [@wachter2005], KNITRO [@byrd2006], and SNOPT [@gill2005] provide efficient optimization routines, but are typically monolithic, exposing only parameter tuning rather than modular components.
+Popular solvers such as Ipopt [@wachter2005], KNITRO [@byrd2006], and SNOPT [@gill2005] are efficient, but typically monolithic.

-This creates limitations for algorithmic research:

-* Implementing new methods requires modifying complex legacy code.
-* Comparisons of algorithmic strategies are difficult to reproduce.
-* Hybrid methods combining multiple paradigms are hard to prototype.
-* Teaching algorithmic components is challenging.
+They expose parameter tuning while keeping internal algorithmic components rigid and inaccessible.
+This limits algorithmic research, making it hard to prototype hybrid methods, systematically compare strategies, or teach the underlying techniques.

-Uno addresses these gaps by enabling users to assemble algorithms from modular, code-level building blocks that correspond to mathematical concepts such as step computation, constraint reformulation (penalty or barrier), and globalization techniques.
+Uno addresses these gaps by providing a composable framework in which algorithms emerge from modular, code-level building blocks corresponding to mathematical concepts such as step computation, constraint reformulation, and globalization strategies.
-Uno serves both as a practical solver and as a platform for research and education.

-# State of the field

-Nonlinearly constrained optimization solvers typically implement:

-* Sequential Quadratic Programming
-* Interior-point/barrier methods
-* Augmented Lagrangian methods

-Existing solvers are robust but structurally rigid, which makes it difficult to exchange components or combine methods.
-Modeling frameworks simplify the problem formulation but rely on external solvers, and do not expose internal algorithmic structure.
-Research codes sometimes implement specialized methods, but components are not interchangeable, globalization strategies are hard-wired, and combining paradigms requires significant reimplementation.

-Uno differs in that algorithms emerge as possible combinations of strategies within a single composable framework, rather than independent implementations.
-This enables reproducible research, controlled comparisons, and systematic exploration of hybrid methods.
+It enables rapid prototyping of new methods, serving both research and educational purposes.

+Typical nonlinear solvers implement strategies such as sequential quadratic programming, interior-point methods, and augmented Lagrangian methods.
-An extended wheel of strategies, organized as layers and ingredients, is shown in \autoref{fig:wheel}.
-Note that all strategies are not available in Uno yet.
+In Uno, these strategies are organized into a wheel of layers and ingredients, illustrated in \autoref{fig:wheel}.
 (TODO: use 2 different colors: one for implemented, one for not yet).

 ![Unification framework: wheel of strategies.\label{fig:wheel}](./wheel.png){ width=60% }